vr00n/data-take-home/README.md

 Write a script to transform input CSV to desired output CSV.

 You will find a CSV file in the files folder under [data.csv](files/data.csv).
-There are two steps (plus an optional bonus) to this part of the test.
+There are two steps (plus an optional bonus - Date offset) to this part of the test.
 Each step concerns manipulating the values for a single field according to the step's requirements.
 The steps are as follows:

-*String cleaning* - The bio field contains text with arbitrary padding, spacing and line breaks.
+**String cleaning** - The bio field contains text with arbitrary padding, spacing and line breaks.
 Normalize these values to a space-delimited string.

-*Code swap* - There is a supplementary CSV in the files folder under [state_abbreviations.csv](files/state_abbreviations.csv).
+**Code swap** - There is a supplementary CSV in the files folder under [state_abbreviations.csv](files/state_abbreviations.csv).
 This "data dictionary" contains state abbreviations alongside state names.
 For the state field of the input CSV, replace each state abbreviation with its associated state name from the data dictionary.

-*Date offset* - The start_date field contains data in a variety of formats.
+**Date offset** - The start_date field contains data in a variety of formats.
 These may include e.g., "June 23, 1912" or "5/11/1930" (month, day, year).
 But not all values are valid dates.
 Invalid dates may include e.g., "June 2018", "3/06" (incomplete dates) or even arbitrary natural language.
 Add a start_date_description field adjacent to the start_date column to filter invalid date values into.
 Normalize all valid date values in start_date to ISO 8601 (i.e., YYYY-MM-DD).

 Your script should take [data.csv](files/data.csv) as input and produce a cleansed "enriched.csv" file according to the step requirements above.